Independent · Non-Partisan · For Every Australian

 Mutual Respect & Tolerance

-Australians are expected to treat each other with respect across cultural and religious differences, and to tolerate lifestyles and beliefs that differ from their own.
+Australians are commonly expected to treat each other with respect across cultural and religious differences, and to tolerate lifestyles and beliefs that differ from their own.

 Diversity & Inclusion